securefederatedai/openfl/docs/running_the_federation.rst

 This workflow uses short-lived components in a federation, which is terminated when the experiment is finished.
 The components are as follows:

-- The *Collaborator* uses a local dataset to train a global model and the *Aggregator* receives model updates from *Collaborators* and aggregate them to create the new global model.
+- The *Collaborator* uses a local dataset to train a global model and the *Aggregator* receives model updates from *Collaborators* and aggregates them to create the new global model.
 - The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\.